What to Do With Form 1099-A

 Do You Have a Gain or a Loss?

 Capital gains are reported on Schedule D for homes that were personal residences.

 The IRS does not allow taxpayers to claim losses on personal residences.
 Any gain—and yes, a foreclosure can actually result in a gain—can usually be offset by the capital gains exclusion for a main home so it’s unlikely that a foreclosure will result in any capital gains tax coming due.

 You must report the 1099-A information anyway, but you probably won't have to take a tax hit.

 Reporting the Foreclosure

-Assuming the foreclosed property was your personal residence, you must prepare and file Schedule D with your tax return.
-Use the date of the foreclosure in Box 1 of the 1099-A as your date of sale, then enter the selling price.
-This will be either the amount in Box 2 or the amount in Box 4.
-Which box you'll use will depend on the lending laws of the state in which the property was located, so check with a local tax professional to make sure you select the correct one.
+Use the date of the foreclosure in box 1 of the 1099-A as your date of sale, then enter the selling price on Schedule D. This will be either the amount in box 2 or the amount in box 4.
+Which box you'll use will depend on the lending laws of the state in which the property was located so check with a local tax professional to make sure you select the correct one.